 - Map and Locations

 Applications are now being accepted for the Scripps Howard Journalism Entrepreneurship Institute at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.

-The institute, now in its seventh year, is open to journalism instructors who are interested in infusing the concepts and practices of entrepreneurial journalism into their teaching of journalism.
+The institute, now in its eighth year, is open to journalism instructors who are interested in infusing the concepts and practices of entrepreneurial journalism into their teaching of journalism.
 The instructors receive fellowships that cover training, transportation, lodging, materials and most meals.

 The five-day institute, which runs from June, 2-6, 2019, will immerse participants in the concepts and practice of entrepreneurship.
 Held at the Cronkite School’s state-of-the-art facility in downtown Phoenix, it will be led by Dan Gillmor, an internationally known speaker and thinker on new media and entrepreneurship.
 Gillmor will be joined by entrepreneurs, investors and Cronkite faculty.